Murder of Amanda Duffy

-Amanda Duffy, a 19-year-old Scottish student, was killed in grisly circumstances in 1992.
+On 30 May 1992, 19-year-old Scottish student Amanda Duffy was murdered following a night out in Hamilton.
 The main suspect, Francis Auld, was tried for murder in the High Court of Justiciary in Glasgow and was acquitted when the jury returned a majority verdict of "not proven".
 A bid by prosecutors to try Auld for a second time on the basis of new evidence was rejected by the courts in 2016.
 Auld died of pancreatic cancer in July 2017, aged 45.

 The outcome of Auld's trial prompted a national conversation around the continued existence of the "not proven" verdict and around double jeopardy rules.

 Murder

-Duffy, a 19-year-old student at Motherwell College, went missing in the early hours of Saturday 30 May 1992 after a night out with friends, celebrating the fact she had been called to audition at the Royal Scottish Academy of Music and Drama.
-Her body was found that evening in an area of waste ground near a car park at Miller Street, Hamilton, South Lanarkshire.
+Duffy, a 19-year-old student at Motherwell College, went missing in the early hours of Saturday 30 May 1992 after a night out with friends in Hamilton, South Lanarkshire.
+She was celebrating that she had been called to audition at the Royal Scottish Academy of Music and Drama.
+Her body was found that evening in an area of waste ground near a car park at Miller Street, Hamilton.

 Duffy was found "lying on her back, naked from the waist down, with her face and head covered in blood" and branches and twigs "had been inserted into her mouth, nostrils and vagina".
 According to a post mortem examination, she had died between 1.30 am and 1.30 pm, having suffered extensive blunt force injuries to the head and neck, as well as asphyxia and injuries to the anus and rectum.

 Trial

-20-year-old Francis Auld was tried for Duffy's murder in 1992.
+Francis Auld was tried for Duffy's murder in 1992.
 Witnesses had seen Auld with Duffy between midnight and 1 am.
 A bite to Duffy's right breast, which would have been "excruciatingly painful" and was inflicted within an hour prior to death, matched Auld's dental features.
 However, Auld said that he had left Duffy in the company of someone named "Mark", who was never identified.
-The jury returned a majority verdict of "not proven" in November 1992.
+The jury returned a majority verdict of not proven in November 1992.